Action Beats

 “So, how is work going?”

 She checked her watch again, looking for an escape route.
 How much longer could this night go on?
 “Oh, it’s great.
 Thanks for asking.”
-She looked down and saw shreds of her paper napkin from tearing it apart in her lap.
+She looked down and saw shreds of her paper napkin torn apart in her lap.
 She needed another napkin to tear up if she was going to get through five more minutes of this.
 Something to keep her distracted.
 “How’s work for you?”

 “Really good.
 We landed a new client today.”